-To keep your shared models in good shape and to share your changes successfully, follow the Tekla Model Sharing best practices.
+To keep your shared models in good shape and to share your changes successfully, follow the Tekla Model Sharing best practices below.

 The users of the same shared model need to have the same Tekla Structures version, and use the same latest service pack.

 For general Tekla Model Sharing troubleshooting instructions, see Troubleshooting Tekla Model Sharing.